-Maker Wharf offers a solution to busy space-owners who are looking to generate flexible shared income and a solution for partner organizations who need on-demand localized space to serve their communities.
-Together with the space owner and our network of partners we create productive spaces for the future of work through a systemic appraisal of underutilized space.
+Maker Wharf offers a solution to existing and aspiring space-owners who are looking to generate flexible shared income and a solution for partner organizations who need on-demand localized space to serve their communities.
+Together with the space owner and our network of partners we create productive physical and virtual spaces for the future of work through a systemic appraisal of underutilized space and needs.

 With our partners, we work to bring in paying anchor organizations that help secure and sustain spaces.
 Maker Wharf and its partners advise space owners on how to curate and set up coworking leveraging our expertise.
 We then bring Makers into the spaces through its own network to help raise productivity, steward the culture, and manage the space.